hellste/dbt_ga4_custom_channelgroups/models/01_staging/google_analytics/02_channelgroups/_docs_stg_ga4_channelgroups.md

 ### Data Processing in dbt

-#### 00_sesssions_non_pageview
+#### 00_sessions_non_pageview
 There are sessions in the raw data that don't have a page_view but only a session_start event and one or more other events.
-These sessions can only exist because the user has been on our page before, started a session and then came back with a direct entrance later.
+These sessions can only exist because the user has been on our page before, started a session and then came back with a direct entrance later where he didn't trigger a new page load.
 To include these sessions in the channel groups logic, this model extracts all sessions without a page_view event.
 They are later joined to the 01 Model.
-As the user has been on our site before these sessions will be assigned a source through the last_user_source logic.
+As the user has been on our site before these sessions will be assigned a source through the last-non-direct-user-source logic.

 #### 01_events_pageviews_adjust_google_params
 This model incrementally pulls all page_view events from the base_ga4_events model and unnests the parameters that are required for the session source assignment.